danielwbeebe/React-Native-Tutorial/README.md

 ## Code Examples

+// The examples are taken from the tutorial https://www.youtube.com/watch?v=mkualZPRZCs&t=1704s

 Here are a few examples of code in React Native:

 First, this code must be added to render the app using React Native in the index file: